-The best family hotels in Mallorca for a memorable holiday for all ages
+Taking the kids abroad?
+Have a look at these family-friendly Mallorca hotels

 Neighbourhood: Port de Sóller

 Perched on a clifftop overlooking the beachy resort town of Port de Sóller, this luxurious hotel is a great base for both the beach and for exploring the Tramuntana mountains that rear up behind it – don’t miss taking the tram up to the picturesque town of Sóller.
+Plus, the town of Valldemossa is under half an hour away by car, for those looking to see the local sights.
 Back at the hotel, Barbaroja’s kids club has games and crafts for little ones (ages 3-12) and is free for guests up to two hours each day.

 Rooms available from{{#price}}{{price}}per night{{/price}}{{^price}}Check availability for dates and prices{{/price}}